agarsev/grafeno/README.md

 Authors
 -------
 - Antonio F. G. Sevilla <afgs@ucm.es>
-- Alberto Fernández Isabel <afernandezisabel@ucm.es>
 - Alberto Díaz <albertodiaz@fdi.ucm.es>

 Acknowledgements
 ----------------
+The continued development of this library has been possible thanks to a number of different research and development projects, listed below.

+- A collaboration with [MedWhat](https://medwhat.com/), a company that develops virtual medical assistant bots and other medical artificial intelligence solutions.
+- This research is funded by the Spanish Ministry of Economy and Competitiveness and the European Regional Development Fund (TIN2015-66655-R (MINECO/FEDER)).
-This work is funded by ConCreTe.
+- This work is funded by ConCreTe.
 The project ConCreTe acknowledges the financial support of the Future and Emerging Technologies (FET) programme within the Seventh Framework Programme for Research of the European Commission, under FET grant number 611733.

-This research is funded by the Spanish Ministry of Economy and Competitiveness and the European Regional Development Fund (TIN2015-66655-R (MINECO/FEDER)).